PELMEN9294/Django2/README.md

 # Django2

-Simple project for learning via "The Django Book".
+Simple project for learning "The Django Book".